 In cPanel, scroll down to the ‘Software and Services’ panel and click on Softaculous …

-In some hosting consoles, Softaculous will have its own panel (i.e. look for ‘Softaculous Apps Installer’) …
+In some hosting consoles, Softaculous may have its own panel (i.e. look for ‘Softaculous Apps Installer’) …

 (Softaculous Apps Installer)